Our people

 Ms Dargan holds a Bachelor of Arts degree, majoring in Politics and History, from the University of Sydney.

-Ms Thuy Doan-Smith, Development Manager
+Ms Thuy Doan-Smith, Chief Operating Officer

 Thuy holds bachelor’s degrees in social sciences and international relations, both from the University of Technology, Sydney.
 Having endured five years of her young life as a refugee, Thuy values the inherent diversity of all human beings and is ardently dedicated to seeking equality and fairness.